Last Modified: 17 Aug 2015

 Your leader will provide information on the places you are travelling through, offer suggestions for things to do and see, recommend great local eating venues and introduce you to our local friends.
 While not being guides in the traditional sense you can expect them to have a broad general knowledge of the places visited on the trip, including historical, cultural, religious and social aspects.
 At Intrepid we aim to support local guides who have specialised knowledge of the regions we visit.
 If you were interested in delving deeper into the local culture at a specific site or location then your leader can recommend a local guide service in most of the main destinations of your trip.

-Nouvo City Hotel (Canal Wing) (formerly New World City Hotel)
+Nouvo City Hotel (Canal Wing)

 2 Samsen Road